TurtleEngr/libre-bib/src/doc/manual/libre-bib.md

 Fix any errors then run it again, until no more errors.

-If you are planing on using a remote DB, then see the 'Configure ssh' section.
+If you are planing on using a remote DB, then see the "Configure ssh" section.

 ------------------------------------------------------------------------